Air France pilots extend strike until Sept. 26

 "We call on the prime minister to hold a meeting quickly, and we have no doubt that he will pay close attention faced with the plan to relocate our jobs."

-Air France, which has said the strike is costing it 10 million to 15 million euros (7.8-11.7 million pound) a day, deplored the move to continue the strike.
+Air France, which has said the strike is costing it 10 million to 15 million euros ($12.8-19.2 million) a day, deplored the move to continue the strike.

 "Air France has maintained constant dialogue with its pilots in order to reach an agreement to benefit the group's growth and competitiveness," Air France Chief Executive Frederic Gagey said in a statement on Friday after the union gave notice it may extend the strike.